SEO BLOG

 9. strangers.

-So to succeed online, like in real life, you need to classify your visitors and other people you “meet” online.
+Thus to succeed online, like in real life, you need to classify your visitors and other people you “meet” online.

 You probably notice that clients are very low in this hierarchy.
 Imagine yourself to be a book shop owner sitting all day in his shop.
-Who do you want to sell something?
-Your mentors, friends, partners, colleagues?
-Unless you’re into Amway you probably will not target them specifically.

-So let’s categorize the people who visit your blog according to this hierarchy:
+To see clearer let’s categorize the people who visit your blog according to this hierarchy:

-3. partners – people who not always share your interests or preferences but work together with you like Wayne
+3. partners – people who not always share your interests or preferences but work together with you

 4. colleagues – people who do the same work as you, other SEO bloggers e.g